Aliases for CHRNA2 Gene

 GeneCards Summary for CHRNA2 Gene

-CHRNA2 (Cholinergic Receptor, Nicotinic, Alpha 2 (Neuronal)) is a Protein Coding gene.
+CHRNA2 (Cholinergic Receptor Nicotinic Alpha 2 Subunit) is a Protein Coding gene.
 Diseases associated with CHRNA2 include epilepsy, nocturnal frontal lobe, type 4 and chrna2-related nocturnal frontal lobe epilepsy, autosomal dominant.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and acetylcholine receptor activity.
+Among its related pathways are Transmission across Chemical Synapses and Nanog in Mammalian ESC Pluripotency.
+GO annotations related to this gene include drug binding and acetylcholine-activated cation-selective channel activity.
 An important paralog of this gene is CHRNA3.

 UniProtKB/Swiss-Prot for CHRNA2 Gene